Will Levis: Professional career

+Tennessee Titans

-Despite initially being projected as a first-round pick, even being rumored to go first overall just days before the draft, Levis surprisingly fell to the second day of the 2023 NFL draft, where the Tennessee Titans traded up to select Levis with the 33rd overall pick in the second round.
-On July 23, 2023, Levis signed a 4-year, $9,542,165 contract, including a $3,939,756 signing bonus.
+Despite initially being projected as a first-round pick, even being rumored to go first overall just days before the draft, Levis surprisingly fell to the second day of the 2023 NFL draft, where the Tennessee Titans traded up to select him with the 33rd overall pick in the second round.
+On July 23, 2023, Levis signed a four-year, $9,542,165 contract with a $3,939,756 signing bonus.